 2. Deliver Better User Experiences

 Why?
-Because developing healthy, long-term relationships with your users is key to your app’s success and growth.
+Because developing healthy, long-term relationships with your users is key to success and growth in an app development process.
 To develop these relationships, you need to provide them with amazing experiences they won’t be able to forget.

 Monitoring your app over time gives you key insights into how your users feel about your app.
 Keeping track of customer feedback and market trends helps you stay updated with changing user preferences, problems, and habits.

 Constantly updating your app based on this data helps you deliver better user experiences.
 This builds stronger relationships between you and your customers and develops deeper loyalty and trust.